Vitec-Visitor-Systems/vitec.ticketvalidation.apiexample/README.md

    - Must return 401 Unauthorized for invalid credentials

 2. **Input Validation**
-   - Must validate TicketId is a valid hexadecimal string
    - Must validate ReaderId is a positive integer
    - Must return 400 Bad Request for invalid input